-Don’t turn your nose up until you’ve tried them cooked this way, browned in a little butter and finished with a Balsamic.
+Don’t turn your nose up until you’ve tried them cooked this way.
+Pearl onions with Balsamic Vinegar, browned in a little butter.
 You might be happily surprised…or completely amazed.

-Brown butter Balsamic glazed pearl onions are good with any roasted meat or poultry.
+Pearl onions with Balsamic vinegar are good with any roasted meat or poultry.
 Think roast turkey, roast chicken, lamb, or beef.
 A great side dish not just for the holidays but for any day.
 I’d be totally happy with a bowl of quinoa, some greens and pearl onions for a vegetarian dinner.

 Buying Pearl Onions